fallahn/crogine/editor/model_definition_format.md

             //this is optional and defaults to false. depth_test = true

+            //by default materials are single-sided, that is rear-facing polygons are not drawn.
+            //Setting this to true will draw both sides of the geometry, for example when rendering
+            //semi-transparent objects like glass, or objects which have no thickness to them. double_sided = false

         }

         //Vertex lit materials support all of the above, plus accept these further properties